CloseToZero/cl-tiger/README.md

 The Tiger programming language is from the book: *Modern Compiler Implementation in ML*.

+## Why archive the repository?

+1. The code is quite messy, I don't like it.
+2. The source language Tiger is very ugly, I don't like it.

+I have no motivation to clean up the implementation for the second reason.

 ## Supported platforms

 x86-64 architecture on Windows, Linux and Mac.